 The discovery of the scandal hit full force when attorneys representing four men on several related narcotic charges fought to get them off the hook in Missouri.
 The men were identified as Dionne L. Gatling, Andre Alphonso Rush, Timothy Lamont Rush and Lorenzo Gibbs who were indicted based on the alleged information provided by the female informant at center stage of the brewing scandal.

-Added: a St. Louis Federal in 2014, vehemently challenged the veracity of the female informant’s information that she gave the authorities, according to the St. Louis Dispatch.
+Added: In a St. Louis Federal Courtroom in 2014, the attorneys for the BMF associates vehemently challenged the veracity of the female informant’s information that she gave the authorities, according to the St. Louis Dispatch.

 Further, the attorneys argued, that the terrible misconduct of Atlanta-based DEA agents, particularly Keith Cromer, who had sex with the informant involved in their client’s cases and paid the woman a total of $212,000 of questionable taxpayer money should add into the judge’s decision to dismiss all charges against the accused drug dealers.